 Most - but by no means all - of the Nepenthes veitchii which you’ll encounter in cultivation are of intermediate or highland origin.
 The varieties with particularly squat pitchers or candy-striped peristomes are considered to be among the most desirable plants in the hobby, and mature plants can fetch a considerable price.

 Below I’ve provided a summary of some popular forms you’re likely to encounter in cultivation, but this list is by no means comprehensive!

 Based in Queensland Australia, Exotica Plants (EP) are world-renowned for their Nepenthes selective breeding.
 While they are most famous for their hybrids (particularly their complex ones), they have released horticultural greges of many species including N. veitchii.
-Sadly I’ve yet to get my hands on any of EP’s N. veitchii forms, but Michael Fallen (@veitchii_man13) was kind enough to share a few photos and comments on each.
+Sadly I’ve yet to get my hands on any of EP’s N. veitchii forms, but Mike Fallen (@veitchii_man13 on Instagram, also check out Mike’s blog here) was kind enough to share a few photos and comments on each.